Saliva Hormone Test FAQs

 How should I time my hormone supplements with the saliva test?

-For men or women using supplemental hormones, refer to these guidelines, specified to the type of hormones you are taking:
+For men or women using supplemental hormones such as progesterone cream, refer to these guidelines, specified to the type of hormones you are taking:

 - Topical Creams: Apply to sites other than face or neck and wait 12 to 24 hours after application to collect the sample.